microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 # Summary of what was changed in each new release

 ## Chart Versions:
+### 1.3410.26082101
+- Improved pod provisioning times on the virtual node ⏱️
+- Ingesting security patches and dependency updates 🔐

 ### 1.3410.26081102
 - Ingesting security patches and dependency updates 🔐